atlregional/atltransit.org/pages/maps/parknride.md

   - agencies
 tagline: >-
   Driving to transit is a great way to avoid unnecessary traffic and save your sanity.
-Find your closest Park 'n' Ride location here.
+Find your closest Park and Ride location here.
 image: >-
   http://www.clker.com/cliparts/2/4/8/f/131672402079289369Park%20and%20Ride.svg.hi.png
 published: true